Unstoppable (2010 film): Plot

 Galvin dismisses the plan, threatening to fire Frank, Will, and Connie when she supports them.
-Ignoring him, Frank and Will proceed with their pursuit.
+Ignoring him, Frank and Will proceeded with their pursuit.
 As predicted, the derailers fail, and Triple 7 barrels through them unhindered.
-Connie and Werner, realizing Frank's plan is now their only option, override Galvin and coordinate support.
+Connie and Werner, realizing Frank's plan is their only option, override Galvin and coordinate support.

-Frank and Will catch up to Triple 7 and Will exits 1206's cab to complete the coupling.
-When the locking pin will not engage, Will kicks it into place, but his foot gets crushed in the process.
-Despite the injury, Will hobbles back to the cab and takes control of the dynamic brakes while Frank climbs atop the freight cars to manually engage the handbrakes, car by car.
-Their efforts initially slow Triple 7, but eventually, 1206's brakes burn out, and the runaway begins accelerating again.
+Frank and Will catch up to Triple 7, and Will exits 1206's cab to complete the coupling.
+When the locking pin will not engage, Will kicks it into place, but his foot gets crushed.
+Despite the injury, he hobbles back to the cab and takes control of the dynamic brakes while Frank climbs atop the freight cars to manually engage the handbrakes, car by car.
+Their efforts initially slow Triple 7, but eventually, 1206's brakes burn out, and Triple 7 begins accelerating again.

-Using the independent air brake, Will and Frank carefully coordinate their brake timing via radio, reducing speed enough to safely navigate the Stanton curve elevated bridge.
+Using the independent air brake, Will and Frank coordinate their brake timing via radio, reducing speed enough to navigate the Stanton curve elevated bridge.
 However, Frank is blocked from reaching Triple 7's locomotive by a bulkhead flatcar with no walkway.
-At this critical moment, Ned arrives in his truck, speeding alongside the tracks with the police escorting him.
+Ned arrives in his truck, speeding alongside the tracks with the police escorting him.
 Will jumps onto the truck bed, and Ned races ahead of the train.
-Will leaps onto Triple 7's engine, gains control, and finally brings the runaway train to a stop.
+Will leaps onto Triple 7's engine, gains control, and brings the runaway train to a stop.
+There is later a press conference and Frank, Will, and Ned are commended for their actions.

-In the aftermath, Will reunites with his wife Darcy and their son, learning she's pregnant with their second child.
-Connie arrives to congratulate Frank and Will, both hailed as heroes for preventing a catastrophic disaster.
+In the aftermath, Will reunites with Darcy and their son, learning that she's pregnant with their second child.
+Connie arrives to congratulate Frank and Will.
 Frank is promoted and later retires with full benefits.
 Will recovers from his injuries and continues working with AWVR.
-Connie ascends to Galvin's former position as VP of Operations, while it is implied Galvin was fired for his mishandling of the crisis.
-Ryan fully recovers from his injuries, while Dewey is fired and finds work in the fast-food industry.
+Connie ascends to VP of Operations, while it’s implied Galvin was fired for his poor handling of the incident.
+Ryan recovers from his injuries, while Dewey is fired and finds work in the fast-food industry.